-The Little Red Roaster which has exactly a little red coffee roaster inside its shop has many options on its menu which are delicious and well presented.
-They also have 3 locations, one stall on the market, one pictured on St Andrews Hill (minutes walk from uni) and one near All Saints Green, I highly recommended visiting to enjoy a small but not cramped environment for your break.
+The Little Red Roaster, which has a little red coffee roaster inside its shop, has many options on its menu which are delicious and well presented.
+They also have 3 locations, one stall on the market, one pictured on St Andrews Hill (minutes walk from uni) and one near All Saints Green, I highly recommend visiting to enjoy a small but not cramped environment for your break.

-However, as students as much as we want to, we can’t always afford coffee all the time so Pret A Manger offers a clean coffee atmosphere, friendly service and a lot of sunlight through its large glass windows at a cheap price.
+However, as students, as much as we want to, we can’t always afford coffee all the time.
+Pret A Manger offers a clean coffee atmosphere, friendly service and a lot of sunlight through its large glass windows at a cheap price.
 An organic filter coffee costs just 99p.
 99p!
-If you’re looking for a clean modern environment to meet friends, read books or work on a laptop, this is perfect.
+If you’re looking for a clean, modern environment to meet friends, read books or work on a laptop, this is perfect.

 On a normal day at NUA, walking towards the centre from campus brings you up the beautiful but steep medieval hill to the Little Red Roaster, perfect to grab and go or sit in.
-Perhaps grab some food elsewhere like Ameretto, Subway or Boots around the corner.
-Go shopping or head back home to complain to the house mates just how little money you have and then do more uni work.
+Perhaps grab some food elsewhere like Amaretto, Subway or Boots around the corner.
+Go shopping or head back home to complain to the housemates just how little money you have and then do more uni work.
 It’s all okay though… we’ve got coffee.

 "Norwich is a beautiful fusion of modern and historic buildings; there’s an endless list of cafes and restaurants, modern shopping complexes and a river running through the heart."